damiendart/toolbox/README.md

 1. Use Git to download a copy of the *toolbox* repository, ensuring that any [Git submodules][] (currently used to manage third-party Vim plugins) are also initialised and updated.
-2. Run the `install` script located in the repository root to create the relevant symlinks in your home directory.
-3. In Vim, run `:helptags ~/.vim/doc` to generate the help tags file for the *toolbox* Vim cheat sheet.
+2. Run the `install` script in the repository root to create the relevant symlinks in your home directory, and to generate Vim help tags files for the *toolbox* cheat sheet and third-party plugin documentation.

 The `install` script doesn’t install third-party dependencies as I have [Ansible playbooks][] for that.
 The Python dependencies listed in